AdobeDocs/campaign-standard.en/help/channels/using/designing-a-landing-page.md

 ![](assets/des_lp_content_8.png)

 1. The **palette** on the left-hand side of the screen allows you to modify the general options linked to a selected block.
 The options that can be modified are: background color, border, text alignment, visibility condition, etc. See [Inserting a personalization field](../../designing/using/personalization.md#inserting-a-personalization-field).
 1. The **action bar** contains the general options for the page.
 You can select a template and change the display mode.
-See [Landing page editor action bar](../../channels/using/landing-page-content-editor-interface.md#landing-page-editor-action-bar).
-1. The main **editing zone** allows you to directly interact with the content using the contextual toolbar: insert a link into an image, change the font, delete a field, etc. See [Landing page editor toolbar](../../channels/using/landing-page-content-editor-interface.md#landing-page-editor-toolbar).
+1. The main **editing zone** allows you to directly interact with the content using the contextual toolbar: insert a link into an image, change the font, delete a field, etc.

 The **action bar** contains different buttons that allow you to interact with the content that is being created.